skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 ### A warning!
 Salesforce does not allow a custom lightning component to access their own Rest API.
 For more details [look here.](https://salesforce.stackexchange.com/questions/55306/how-to-call-a-salesforce-rest-url-from-lightning-component)
 * If you try to deploy a Skuid pages built with these Rest models using the Skuid Page Lightning component - it won't work.
-You will just get CORS errors - no Data.
+You will just get CORS errors.
+You will get no Data.
 (Boo)
 * But if you use the VisualForce page component available in the Lightning App Builder - and expose your Skuid page with that method.
 It will work!

 [This page](https://docs.skuid.com/latest/v2/en/skuid/deploy/salesforce/visualforce/skuid-page-visualforce-component.html#object-controller-independent-pages) in Skuid docs has the VF markup you will need to use.